daoudclarke/daoudclarke.github.com/_posts/2025-08-02-silent-no-longer.md

 We can't all attend protests or donate money.
 But we can all speak out.
 We can write to our elected representatives.
 We can talk to our friends and family.
 And we can write blog posts.
-And it _will_ make a difference.
+And it is very possible that it _will_ make a difference.
 We have the potential to change public opinion.
 And the politicians will always follow the public opinion, even if they are sometimes slow.

 For those of us that hold positions of power or influence, there is an opportunity to make a bigger impact.
 At the start of [Russia's invasion of Ukraine](https://en.wikipedia.org/wiki/Russian_invasion_of_Ukraine),